-To emphasize the need for caution with these new drug (nicotine) delivery devices, he reminded the audience at a BMA Welsh council meeting that thalidomide, which was originally thought to be safe, turned out to be a disaster.
+To emphasize the need for caution with these new drug (nicotine) delivery devices, he reminded the audience at a BMA Welsh Council meeting that thalidomide, which was originally thought to be safe, turned out to be a disaster.
 Predictably, he was attacked for this comment by a representative of the Electronic Cigarette Industry Trade Association (ECITA) who dismissed it as ‘alarmist nonsense’.
 They would say that, wouldn’t they.

 Dr Banfield is quite right.
 E-cigarettes have only been in use for a few years; who knows what will happen after, say, twenty years of regular use?
-It’s clear they’re not only being promoted as a smoking cessation aid – a dubious concept anyway – but as an alternative (even if supposedly safer) way of absorbing nicotine into your body, and many people may do this long-term.
+It’s clear they’re not only being promoted as a smoking cessation aid – a dubious concept anyway – but as an alternative, even if supposedly safer, way of absorbing nicotine into your body, and many people may do this long-term.
 E-cigarettes are a huge unregulated public health experiment.

 ECITA is not the only body poised ready to counter any move to restrict or raise concerns over e-cigarette use.
-There’s also the so-called New Nicotine Alliance (NNA), surprisingly a registered UK charity, that ‘is concerned with improving public health, through a greater understanding of “new” (risk-reduced) nicotine products and their uses.’
+There’s also the New Nicotine Alliance (NNA), surprisingly, a registered UK charity, that ‘is concerned with improving public health, through a greater understanding of “new” (risk-reduced) nicotine products and their uses.’

 Anyone can campaign for anything they like, within reason, but is it right and proper for the NNA to be a registered charity?
 I wrote to the Charity Commissioners about this.
 They told me that the NNA was registered with the following objects: